 - 2 Tablespoons Ghee or Butter if not paleo

-- Whisk egg and set up a plate with almond meal next to egg bowl.
+- Whisk egg and set up a plate with the almond meal next to the egg bowl.
 Dip chicken in egg, transfer to plate with almond meal, flipping tenders to make sure they are coated completely.
 Set aside, repeat with all tenders.

 - Set air fryer to “Air Fry” mode, cook at 390 for 12-15 minutes*

 - When air fryer has 2 minutes left, add Ghee and hot sauce to bowl and microwave for 1 minute 30 seconds, remove and stir well.